Codex Alexandrinus: In Britain

 The codex was brought to Constantinople in 1621 by Cyril Lucaris (a patriarch of Alexandria first, then later a patriarch of Constantinople).
 Lucaris was involved in a complex struggle with the Turkish government, the Catholic Church, and his own subordinates.
 He was supported by the English government, and presented the codex to James I in 1624, as gratitude for his help.
 The codex was presented through the hands of Thomas Roe (together with minuscule 49), the English ambassador at the court of the Sultan.
-King James I died before the codex was sent to England, and the offer was transferred to Charles I in 1627.
+James I died before the codex was sent to England, and the offer was transferred to Charles I in 1627.
 It was saved from the fire at Ashburnham House (the Cotton library) on 23 October 1731, by the librarian, Richard Bentley.
 It became a part of the Royal Library at the British Museum, and since 1973 has been in the British Library.